Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Results

-The numerical calculations were carried out for the two-dimensional, square lattice.
-Unless stated otherwise, the following values of the microscopic parameters have been taken: ${t=-1}$, $J=|t|/3$, $U=20|t| \approx 2.5 W$, and $\beta = 1500/|t|$, where $\beta \equiv 1/{k_B T}$ ($T$ is the absolute temperature, $k_B$ is the Boltzmann constant).
-We have checked out that for such choice of $\beta$, we reproduce the $T = 0$ limit.
-To obtain results in physical units, all the energies should be multiplied by the physical value of $|t|$ that is by $0.35$~eV.
+The numerical calculations were carried out for the planar square lattice.
+Unless stated otherwise, the following values of the microscopic parameters have been taken: ${t=-0.35}$ eV, $J=|t|/3$, $U=20|t| \approx 2.5 W$, and $\beta = 1500/|t|$, where $\beta \equiv 1/{k_B T}$ ($T$ is the absolute temperature, $k_B$ is the Boltzmann constant).
+We have checked that for such a choice of $\beta$, we reproduce accurately the $T = 0$ limit values.
+In the following all the energies are given in the units of $|t|$.
+As shown in Ref. \cite{Spalek-arxiv} similar values of $t$, $J$, and $U$ as those chosen here lead to good agreement between the DE-GWF results for the $t$-$J$-$U$ model and the princpal experimental data for the SC phase in the cuprates.
 The GSL library \cite{GSL-manual} has been used to solve the system up to 13 self-consistent equations.
 The typical accuracy of solution was $10^{-10}$ for dimensionless quantities ($\chi_\sigma$, $\chi_{S,\sigma}$, $\chi_{T,\sigma}$, $\Delta_S$, $\Delta_T$, etc.)

-In the panel composing Figure~\ref{fig:CDW-V}, we present the order parameters of the phases: AF, CDW, and SC, as well as the double occupancy, $d$ (or $d_A$ and $d_B$ if it is necessary), all as a function of doping, $\delta \equiv 1-n$.
-The order parameters for AF and CDW phases are the staggered magnetization $m$ and the difference of the average number of electrons between the sublattices A and B, $\delta_n$, respectively.
-In case of SC, there are two order parameters (cf. \cite{Tsonis2008-jpcm, Aperis2010-prl}), namely the singlet $\Delta_S$ and the triplet $\Delta_T$.
-Note, that $\Delta_T \neq 0$ only if $m \neq 0$ and $d$ splits to $d_A \neq d_B$ only if $\delta_n \neq 0$ (indices $A$ and $B$ refer to the different sublattices).
+In Figure~\ref{fig:CDW-V_1}, we present the order parameters of the phases: AF, CDW, and SC, as well as the double occupancy, $d$ (or $d_A$ and $d_B$ where necessary), all as a function of doping, $\delta \equiv 1-n$.
+The staggered magnetization, $m$, and the difference between the average number of electrons for sublattices A and B, $\delta_n$, are the order parameters for the AF and CDW phases, respectively.
+In case of SC, there are two order parameters (cf. \cite{Tsonis2008-jpcm, Aperis2010-prl}), namely the singlet $\Delta_S$ and the triplet $\Delta_T$ gap parameters.
+Note, that $\Delta_T \neq 0$ only if $m \neq 0$ and $d$ splits to $d_A \neq d_B$ only if $\delta_n \neq 0$ (indices $A$ and $B$ refer to different sublattices).

+In Figure~\ref{fig:CDW-V_1}, we display the phase diagrams for two values of the intersite Coulomb interaction term ($V=0$ and $V=2.5$).
+For $V=0$ the SC phase appears for $\delta\lesssim 0.45$ with the coexisting AF+SC phase for $\delta\lesssim 0.25$ in which both the spin-singlet and the spin-triplet contributions to the pairing are present.
+As one can see, for relatively large value of $V=2.5$ the SC order no longer appears on the phase diagram, while the CDW phase stability region is broad.
+Note that the AF region is barely affected by the change of the $V$ value.